-The subject's immediate area is primarily comprised of rural residential, industrial, and commercial oriented tracts.
+The subject's immediate area is primarily comprised of rural residential and industrial and some rural oriented commercial oriented tracts.
 The industrial and commercial tracts are typically local type uses such as garages, storage facilities, etc. There is industrial and commercial development occurring northwest of the subject area at the Hill Road/Diley Road interchange area and the Canal Winchester incorporated areas and is eventually predicted to extend southeast to the subject property area.